Nigeria Hosts African Solidarity Meeting With Cuba | Leadership Newspaper

 Nigeria Hosts African Solidarity Meeting With Cuba

-The Nigeria Movement of Solidarity with Cuba is set to host its 6th Solidarity meeting on Sept.23 to Sept.
-25 in Abuja, to pressure the US government to lift its over 50 year blockade on Cuba
+The Nigeria Movement of Solidarity with Cuba is set to host its 6th Solidarity meeting from September 23 to September 25 in Abuja, to pressure the US government to lift its over 50-year blockade on Cuba.

-The movement comprises labour centres such as the Nigerian Labour Congress (NLC), and the Trade Union (TUC) and coalition of other Civil Society groups and women organisations.
+The movement comprises labour centres such as the Nigeria Labour Congress (NLC), the Trade Union Congress (TUC) and coalition of other Civil Society groups and women organisations.

-Addressing journalists on Monday in Abuja, secretary of the Nigeria Movement of Solidarity with Cuba, Abiodun Aremu urged the Nigerian government to gather international support for Cuba, stressing that the solidarity was necessary, following the great role Cuba played in the development of Africa.
+Addressing journalists yesterday in Abuja, secretary of the Nigeria Movement of Solidarity with Cuba, Abiodun Aremu urged the Nigerian government to gather international support for Cuba, stressing that the solidarity was necessary, following the great role Cuba played in the development of Africa.

 According to him, the Cubans have the fundamental right to decide their political system without interference.

-The Cuban Ambassador to Nigeria, Mr Carlos Trejo, said Cuba had a long history of partnership with Nigeria said that the US blockade of Cuba, which lasted almost 60 years, was the longest single blockade of any country in history.
+The Cuban Ambassador to Nigeria, Mr Carlos Trejo said Cuba had a long history of partnership with Nigeria adding that the US blockade of Cuba, which lasted almost 60 years, was the longest single blockade of any country in history.

 The ambassador said Cuba had prospered despite “imperialist aggressiveness from United States of America”, stressing that the country had achieved one of the best healthcare systems as well as education in the world.